opnfv/barometer/docs/release/userguide/feature.userguide.rst

 https://github.com/collectd/collectd/blob/master/src/collectd.conf.pod

 .. note:: dpdkstat plugin initialization time depends on read interval.
-It requires 5 read cycles to set up internal buffers and states.
-During that time no statistics are submitted.
-Also if plugin is running and the number of DPDK ports is increased, internal buffers are resized.
-That requires 3 read cycles and no port statistics are submitted in that time.
+It requires 5 read cycles to set up internal buffers and states, during that time no statistics are submitted.
+Also, if plugin is running and the number of DPDK ports is increased, internal buffers are resized.
+That requires 3 read cycles and no port statistics are submitted during that time.

 The Address-Space Layout Randomization (ASLR) security feature in Linux should be disabled, in order for the same hugepage memory mappings to be present in all